-Daniel J. Cohen: Swarovski is a 120 year old company which is now celebrating anniversary in a few weeks.
+Daniel J. Cohen: Swarovski is a 120-year-old company which is now celebrating the anniversary in a few weeks.
 Swarovski is run by the fifth generation of the family.
 Four of cousins and me run this crystal business.
-The Crystal business itself is the heart in soul of the enterprise and the area where Swarovski began in Tyrol (1895), making loose crystal stones for the jewellery and accessory industries.
+The Crystal business itself is the heart and soul of the enterprise and the area where Swarovski began in Tyrol (1895), making loose crystal stones for the jewellery and accessory industries.
 I think that our core message is to bring sparkle to people’s everyday lives by combing crystal and light.
 It is very logical in two combinations.
 We have decided about two brands – Swarovski brand on the contemporary modern side and Schonbek brand representing fine traditional crafts.

 CM: Why did you decide to come to Isaloni 2015?

-Daniel J. Cohen: I suppose that Euroluce, geographically, is the heartbeat of lighting industry, modern prospective.
-It is a great cross section that is happening in the lighting market and around the world.
+Daniel J. Cohen: I suppose that Euroluce, geographically, is the heartbeat of the lighting industry, modern perspective.
+It is a great cross-section that is happening in the lighting market and around the world.
 Thus, it is a must for us to be here.

 CM: Where will the brand be until the end of the year?

 Daniel J. Cohen: We have a number of different businesses and seven business units.
-We range from loose crystal stones to natural stones, finish jewellery, table top, lighting products.
+We range from loose crystal stones to natural stones, finished jewellery, tabletop, lighting products.
 We attend many fairs.
 There are more than one thousand of them a year.